chtrembl/azure-cloud/index.md

 <p/>

-You can view the live deployment here: <a href="https://azurepetstore.com" target="_blank">https://azurepetstore.com</a>
+You can view the live deployment here <a href="https://azurepetstore.com" target="_blank">https://azurepetstore.com</a>